Kodar Mountains: Geography

+Climate

 The area experiences a subarctic climate, with the Siberian High resulting in very low temperatures and precipitation from November to March.
 Meteorological measurements taken in 1960s reported between 850 and 1000 mm of precipitation a year at an elevation of 2500 m, with 50 percent falling as snow.
 Although snow can occur any time of year, 80 percent falls in late Spring and early Autumn.
 The snow line is between 2200 and 2600 m.